Saint-Pol-de-Léon Cathedral: Skull boxes (39)

-Called "Les Etagères de la nuit", these wooden "skull boxes" or "boîtes à crâne" are kept behind a grill in the cathedral's ambulatory.
+Called "Les Etagères de la nuit", these 32 wooden "skull boxes" or "boîtes à crâne" are kept behind a grill in the cathedral's ambulatory.
 Each box holds a skull and the box is inscribed with the name of the person to whom the skull belonged.
 The box takes the form of a small chapel surmounted by a cross with a trefoil shaped opening.
 At one time these "skull boxes" were common in Brittany and it was the practice up until the 19th century to remove skeletons from the cemetery after they had been buried for 5 years in order to create space for new remains.
 The bones were placed in the ossuary or charnel house but the skulls were passed to the deceased's family and many chose to have the skull placed in these chapel shaped boxes and kept on display.
-The skulls seen on the shelves come from all classes of society from a baker, a health inspector, an infant aged only 6 and a priest to Hamon Barbier the archdeacon of Kéménédilly who owned the famous Kerjean château.
+The skulls seen on the shelves come from all classes of society from a baker, a health inspector, an infant aged only 6 and a priest to Hamon Barbier the archdeacon of Kéménédilly who owned the Kerjean château.